ansys/scade-design-rules/doc/source/rules/traceability/eq_in_eq_set.rst

 Rationale
 -----------
-This ensures the completeness of the traceability matrices once the Contribution Elements (CE) are exported through SCADE ALM Gateway.
+This ensures the completeness of the traceability matrices once the Contributing Elements (CE) are exported through SCADE ALM Gateway.
 Indeed, the equations or branches are not CE and thus, must belong to an equation set.

 The states are CE and the ones without diagram are considered as small enough